 Pay attention: Have no worries.
 It’s totally normal to feel this way, not only with SAD, but with any type of gloom or depression.

-Winter depression is a well-known condition that affects many people once temperatures fall and the shorter days of winter reduce the availability of natural daylight; in its most serious form, it is diagnosed as ‘seasonal affective disorder’ (more commonly known as ‘SAD’), the symptoms of which can be severe.
+Winter depression is a well-known condition that affects many people once temperatures fall and the shorter days of winter reduce the availability of natural daylight; in its most serious form, it is diagnosed as ‘seasonal affective disorder’ (more commonly known as ‘SAD’).

 Winter is Coming!
 Treating SAD with Sun Lamps